 The past week I watched two documentaries.
 Fat, Sick and Nearly Dead and Fat, Sick and Nearly Dead 2.
 They were both on my list and on available on Netflix!
 It concerns a subject I’m very passionate about: a healthy diet.
 In this case about a whole-food plant-based diet.
 It’s about a guy named Joe who calls himself Fat, Sick and Nearly Dead.
+Here’s all about the documentary: Fat, Sick and Nearly Dead.

 A ‘healthy’ Diet